Training and Development

 Dynamic Controls Canada Inc. works closely with other system integrators and controls system retrofitting companies on the development of their training material.
 We understand the various control platforms and have the knowledge and expertise to produce accurate technical training material in an accessible design for you and your employees.

-An alternative direct training option is offered as part of our control system retrofit packages where we provide on -site training at your location.
+A direct training option is offered as part of our control system retrofit packages where we provide on-site training at your location.
 Conducted prior to installation as an introduction to the new equipment, this training prepares all students for participation in the testing and commissioning phase.

 After installation and prior to commissioning, students are given hands-on training in programming, calibration, troubleshooting and testing in a simulation environment and followed by training on the live system, if required.